Pranita-Zalli/Jarvis-AI-Assistant/README.md

-🧠 Jarvis AI Assistant – Voice Controlled Desktop Assistant (Python)
+🎙️🧠 GemVoice – An AI-Powered Voice Assistant using Google Gemini

-A smart AI-powered voice assistant built using Python, capable of performing tasks like opening websites, playing songs, reading news, and answering general knowledge questions using Gemini API — all through your voice commands.
+GemVoice is a voice-controlled desktop assistant built using Python and powered by Google Gemini AI.
+It enables hands-free interaction by understanding spoken commands, performing automation tasks, retrieving real-time information, and generating intelligent conversational responses.

+The assistant runs locally and communicates entirely through voice for a smooth and intuitive user experience.

+---

-✨ Overview
+🔍 Overview

-Jarvis AI Assistant is a Python-based voice command application that works similar to Alexa.
-It listens to your voice, processes your requests, and responds using text-to-speech.
-It also includes smart features like news reading, music playback, and AI conversational abilities.

-This project demonstrates strong skills in Python, APIs, automation, AI integration, and speech processing.

-🚀 Features
+GemVoice functions as a smart personal assistant designed for desktop environments.
+It listens for voice commands, analyzes user intent using Python logic and AI models, and responds through natural-sounding speech.

+The project combines voice recognition, AI-driven reasoning, and system automation into a single modular application.

+---

+🚀Features

-🔊 Voice Recognition
+🔊 Voice Activation
-Activates when you say “Jarvis”
-Responds with: “Yaa”
+- Activated using the keyword “Jarvis”
+- Confirms activation with “Yaa”
+- Continuously listens for commands

 🌐 Website Automation
-Commands like:
-“open google”
-“open youtube”
-“open facebook”
-“open linkedin”

-Jarvis opens the website instantly.
+Supports commands such as:
+- `open google`
+- `open youtube`
+- `open facebook`
+- `open linkedin`

+Opens the requested website instantly in the default browser.

-🎵 Music Library
+🎵 Music Playback
-Custom music library created using Python dict datatpe
+- Custom music library implemented using Python dictionary
-Example:
+- Example:
-“Play Bulleya” → plays music on YouTube
+  - `play bulleya` → opens the song on YouTube

-📰 News Reader (NewsAPI)
+📰 News Reading
-“Tell me news” → Reads top headlines
+- Fetches top headlines using News API
+- Reads news aloud on command
-“Stop” → Stops reading immediately
+- `stop` → stops speech immediately

+🌦 Weather Information
+- Command: `tell me weather`
+- Prompts for city name
+- If recognized → provides city-specific weather
+- If not recognized → defaults to current location and announces:
+  “Speech not recognized.
+Using current location.”

+⏰ Alarm / Clock Access
+- Command: `open alarm`
+- Opens the system clock or alarm application

+💬 WhatsApp Automation
+- Command: `open whatsapp`
+- Requests phone number via voice
+- Opens WhatsApp chat with the specified number
+- If number is not recognized → asks for manual input

-🤖 AI Conversational Mode (Gemini API)
+🤖 AI Conversational Mode
-Ask anything:
-“What is coding?”
-“Explain programming.”
+- Handles general questions using **Google Gemini AI**
+- Example queries:
+  - `what is coding`
+  - `explain programming`
-“Tell me about Python.”
+  - `tell me about python`

-Jarvis responds with accurate AI-generated information.
-You can say “stop” anytime to stop the speech.
+- Responses are generated contextually and spoken aloud
+- `stop` → interrupts speech output

  👋 Exit Command

-“Bye” → Jarvis replies:
-“Okay, bye.
-Have a great day!”
+- `bye` → confirms and exits the assistant gracefully

+---

-🛠️ Tech Stack
+🛠️ Technology Stack

-Python
+- Python
-SpeechRecognition
+- SpeechRecognition
-PyAudio
+- PyAudio
-pyttsx3
+- pyttsx3 (Text-to-Speech)
-webbrowser
+- webbrowser
-Requests (for APIs)
+- Requests
-Google Gemini API
+- Google Gemini API
-News API
+- News API

-🔧 How It Works
-Jarvis AI works in a simple, modular flow:
+- Weather API

+---

+🔧 System Workflow

-1️⃣ Voice Input
+1️⃣ Voice Input 🎤
-Listens using microphone & SpeechRecognition library Activates when hearing “Jarvis” and sayes "Yaa"
+   Captured using microphone and SpeechRecognition.

 2️⃣ Speech-to-Text
-Your speech is converted into text by STT engine
+   Converts spoken input into text.

 3️⃣ Command Processing
-The text command is analyzed in Python.
-Examples:
-"open google" → opens Google
-"play bulleya" → plays YouTube music
-"tell me news" → fetches headlines
-"what is coding" → calls Gemini API
+   Determines whether the request is automation, API-based, or AI-driven.

-4️⃣ API Integration
+4️⃣ API & AI Handling
-News API → fetch latest headlines
-Gemini API → generate intelligent responses
+   - News and weather fetched via APIs
+   - Intelligent responses generated using Google Gemini

-5️⃣ Perform Action
+5️⃣ Action Execution
-Executes task: open browser, play song, read news, answer Q&A.
+   Performs system tasks or responds with speech.

-6️⃣ Text-to-Speech Output
+6️⃣ Text-to-Speech Output 🔊
-Uses pyttsx3 to speak responses back to the user.

-7️⃣ Stop/Exit
-"stop" → stops speaking
-"bye" → exits assistant

-🚀 Future Enhancements
-  1. Weather Reporting: Using Weather API.
-  2. Alarm & Reminder System: Set alarms with voice.
-  3. WhatsApp & Email Automation: Send messages or emails using voice.
-  4. GUI Desktop Version: A graphical interface for Jarvis.
-  5. Task Scheduling: Manage events & reminders.
+   Converts responses into voice using pyttsx3.

+---

+▶️ Running the Application

+1. Clone the repository
+2. Install required Python dependencies
+3. Configure API keys in a `.env` file
+4. Run the main Python script
+5. Interact using voice commands

+---

+✅ Summary

+GemVoice is a fully functional AI-powered voice assistant that integrates speech recognition, desktop automation, and Google Gemini AI to deliver an intelligent and hands-free user experience.